oroinc/documentation/user/back-office/system/workflows/index.rst

 .. image:: /user/img/system/workflows/auto_sort.gif

-- **Show transition labels** (select this check box in the top left corner of the chart to display transition labels in the chart).
+- **Show transition labels** (select this checkbox in the top left corner of the chart to display transition labels in the chart).
 - **Drag transitions from one step to another** (point to one of four corners of the step box, and when the cursor changes shape to the hand, click the corner and drag an arrow to another step).

 .. image:: /user/img/system/workflows/drag_transition.gif